30 Percent Of What Number Is 12

 Why These Methods Work:

 All three methods are based on the fundamental principles of percentages and proportions.
-They all essentially involve manipulating the relationship between the part (12) and the whole (x) using the given percentage (30%).
+This leads to they all essentially involve manipulating the relationship between the part (12) and the whole (x) using the given percentage (30%).
 The choice of method often depends on personal preference and the specific context of the problem.

 Real-World Applications: